phammings/Music-Microservice-API/README.md

   - ```docker-compose down```
   - Restart your Docker Desktop application
   - Repeat the above steps again

+- A local interface for the Neo4j graph database can be accessed at http://localhost:7474/ after running with credentials:
+  - Username: neo4j
+  - Password: 12345678

 <p align="right">(<a href="#readme-top">back to top</a>)</p>